RyverApp/botkit-starter-ryver/README.md

 - `postcomment_created` - for post comments
 - `taskcomment_created` - for task comments

+If you'd like to also handle custom slash-commands using botkit, this can also be done by configuring your slash-command in Ryver to point to this same web-server end-point.

 ## Edit your configuration

 There are 3 main bits of configuration that will enable your bot to securely interact with Ryver.